What is Nocturia and Nocturnal Enuresis (adult bedwetting) and how to treat it?

 1. Limiting Alcohol and Caffeine Intake

-High alcohol and caffeine intake can also cause or worsen nocturnal enuresis, and can be easily avoided, so limiting intake of these substances and drinking more fluids may help.
+High alcohol and caffeine intake can also cause or worsen nocturnal enuresis and can be easily avoided, so limiting intake of these substances and drinking more fluids may help.

-1. Keeping a Bladder Diary
+2. Keeping a Bladder Diary

 When you are ready to see a doctor, they will carry out a physical examination, a neurological evaluation and a urinalysis and urine culture to determine the contents of the urine.
 This may lead to further tests.

-1. Using Night-Time Products
+3. Using Night-Time Incontinence Products

-Depending on the severity of the bed-wetting, there are a range of TENA pants available for moderate to heavy bladder leakage for both men and women.
+Depending on the severity of the bedwetting, there are a range of TENA pants available for moderate to heavy bladder leakage for both men and women.

 TENA is here to help with bedwetting at night